Thomas Q. Sibley

 e-mail: tsibley@csbsju.edu

-The link Summer Research will take you to the description of the Mathematics Department's summer program and application form.
-Click on North Central to go to the section's home page.
-Click on MAA to go to the national organization's home page.
+Click on North Central Section to go to the section's home page.
+Click on MAA to go to the home page of the Mathematical Association of America.

 Mathematics Department Home Page CSB/SJU Home Page